LetoniaBrasil/.github/profile/README.md

 ## To Do

 Currently, on 11/01/2021, we need to:
 - Integrate the LetoniaBrasil website on this organization repository
 - Reestructure the Media Department for the year of 2022.
 - Create the LinkedIn
 	- Create the LinkedIN
 	- Add current and old members
 	- Add the link on this readme as well
 - Make a more complete readme
+	- Readme in Subprojects as well.
+	- Clean the github
 - Work on the ZINA project